 \subsection{Preliminaries}

-\textbf{Pre-training Language Models.} We mainly discuss the generation process of decoder-based generative language models.
+\textbf{Pretraining Language Models.} We mainly discuss the generation process of decoder-based generative language models.
 A generative language model is trained via next-token prediction.
-During the pre-training process, the text corpus is commonly segmented into token sequences with an identical length.
+During pretraining, the text corpus is commonly segmented into token sequences.
 The token sequences are then fed to the model for calculating the prediction loss on each token position $i$.
 Formally, given a training text sequence $T_n$ consisting of $n$ tokens, i.e., $T_n=[t_1,\cdots,t_{i-1},t_i,\cdots,t_n]$, when predicting the token $t_i$, the language model takes the previous tokens $T_{i-1}=[t_1,\cdots,t_{i-1}]$ as input, and generates the probability distribution $\mathbf{p}_i$ for the token $t_i$.
 The loss $\mathcal{L}_i$ w.r.t. the token $t_i$ is commonly calculated via the cross-entropy loss function.
-In decoder-based transformers~\citep{DBLP:conf/nips/VaswaniSPUJGKP17}, a look-ahead mask is applied in the multi-head attention (MHA) module to ensure that each token can only attend to previous tokens, preserving the causal order of the generated sequence.
-Then, all tokens' $\mathbf{p}_i$ are calculated in a single forward pass in parallel.
-The loss $\mathcal{L}_i$ on each token's $\mathbf{p}_i$ is then averaged as the loss for the sequence $T_n$:
+In decoder-based transformers~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, a look-ahead mask is applied in the multi-head attention (MHA) module to ensure that each token can only attend to previous tokens, preserving the causal order of the generated sequence.
+Then, all tokens' $\mathbf{p}_i$ can be calculated in a single forward pass in parallel during pretraining.
+The loss $\mathcal{L}_i$ on each token's $\mathbf{p}_i$ is then averaged as the loss for sequence $T_n$: